aliclark/the_wooden_sword/Nothing is a Contradiction.md

 ## Discussion

 This philosophical argument aims to serve as part of a map, but a map is not the territory.
-The Buddha's Eightfold Path and Mindfulness and Skepticism are (perhaps) better tools for understanding the territory, the experience of existing.
+The spiritual and religious practices and (perhaps) skepticism give better tools for understanding the territory, the experience of existing.

 For similar reasons, I think that of the above the Mind (Only) interpretation of existence is perhaps the most helpful orientation, or God and a Genesis-based interpretation for the theologically inclined (although there is obviously a lot unsaid about the existence of an active God - if a sufficient amount could be said then we would instead use a different term).